siddhartha18101/siddhartha18101/README.md

 I am Alluri Siddhartha Varma, an ECE undergraduate from IIIT-NR.
 I'm interested in research.
 Deep down in my heart, I want to solve the problems that are worrying mankind.
 Currently, along with my studies., I'm contributing to opensource and spending time doing research.

 Areas of Interest:
+- Privacy-Preserving AI
-- Privacy-Preserving AI & Differential Privacy
+- Differential Privacy
 - Deep Learning
 - Computer Vision
-- Natural Language Processing
-- Customer Adoption (Marketing)

 Technical Skills:
-- Python, C, Java, and MATLAB
+- Python, C, C++, Java, and MATLAB
 - PyTorch, Keras, and Tensorflow
 - Web Development